 The word Eureka itself is the ancient Greek for ‘I’ve found (the answer)’ – or more colloquially, ‘got it!’
-The term became famous as the expression attributed to Archimedes of Syracuse (3rd century BC), one of the greatest mathematicians and inventors of all time, when the solution to a problem about how to measure the density of an object clicked into place.
+The story is told that Archimedes of Syracuse (3rd century BC), one of the greatest mathematicians and inventors of all time, used it when the solution to a problem about how to measure the density of an object clicked into place.
 Allegedly he was in the public baths when the answer came to him; as his body displaced the water, he realised that an object of identical weight but greater density (such as a gold bar) would displace much less water.
-The story goes that he jumped up and ran home naked and dripping wet, yelling ‘Eureka, eureka’ with excitement at his flash of inspiration.
+The story goes that he jumped up and ran home naked and dripping wet, yelling “eureka, eureka!” with excitement.

 Not all innovation comes about as the result of a ‘Eureka moment’.
 But innovators who puzzle hard over problems often find that the solution occurs to them when they relax or engage in an activity that takes them away focussing narrowly on the problem at hand.
 Often it’s the combination of two apparently unrelated experiences that changes one’s perspective.

 Such a change of perspective can, of course, be brought about if one engages imaginatively with a time and a culture far removed from our own, such as that of ancient Greece.